gizmogoat/gizmogoat/README.md

 hi! im kaylie, or gizmogoat, or soweli Keli.

-i used to mod gorilla tag, but i quit for [an extremely extensive amount of reasons]([https://github.com/gizmogoat/gizmogoat/blob/main/GTMODS.md](https://dump.soweli.uk/My%20Complaints%20about%20Gorilla%20Tag.md?v)).
+i used to mod gorilla tag, but i quit for [an extremely extensive amount of reasons](https://dump.soweli.uk/My Complaints about Gorilla Tag.md?v).

 now, i'm finding other things to learn and play with instead.